 Bastian Widmer might prefer to stay backstage, but without him, all of the technical elements that make TEDx events what they are would fall to the wayside.
 Bastian is the Development and Operations Engineer at Amazee Labs in Zurich, a paraglider and secret fan of all things Icelandic.

 Christian Hirsig co-founded Atizo AG in 2008 and has acted as CEO since then.
 He also recently became partner at Atizo 360°.
 Setting the example for twenty-first century business leadership, he believes in the power of short and sweet meetings and turning off his smart phone when on vacation.

-As a project manager at Swiss Economic Forum and other events focusing on innovation, entrepreneurship and banking, Fabian Wassmer's trademark is his commitment to the next event.
+As a project manager at Swiss Economic Forum and other events focusing on innovation, entrepreneurship & banking, Fabian Wassmer's trademark is his commitment.
 Despite growing up in the Oberland, he is still in awe of the Alps every time he sees them.

 As Social Media Consultant at Migros and lecturer on Social Media Management at the University of Applied Science in Business Administration Zurich, Markus Mauer is at the core of the discussion about social media strategy in Swiss markets.
 As far as Markus is concerned, there is no better place to live than Berne.

 Matthias Stuermer is the Head of the Research Center for Digital Sustainability at the University of Berne, a member of the city of Berne parliament (EVP), as well as a board member for /ch/open and Opendata.ch.
 Matthias does it with a smile, all the while ensuring that he has his evenings and weekends fully dedicated to his young family.